HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 The IWBT promotes the development of our students, and therefore continually creates training and development opportunities for them.
 The focus of these actions is to enhance the development of our students to encourage personal growth, as well as academic excellence.

-The following short courses are presented to the IWBT's postgraduate students on an ad hoc basis with the aim to equip them with core competencies to prepare them for the research field:
+The following short courses may be offered to the IWBT's postgraduate students on an ad hoc basis with the aim to equip them with core competencies to prepare them for the research field:

 • Chemometric workshops